 There are 13 amendments on the November 6, 2018, Florida ballot.
 That means voters will be asked to make a number of important choices about both their elected officials and proposed changes to the state constitution.

-The amendments cover issues ranging from the homestead property tax exemption to a ban on commercial dog racing in the Sunshine State; but, here at The Florida House Experience, it’s FL amendment 4 that’s getting a lot of attention.
+The amendments cover issues ranging from the homestead property tax exemption to a ban on commercial dog racing in the Sunshine State; but, here at FHE Health, it’s FL amendment 4 that’s getting a lot of attention.
 If passed, people who have been convicted of drug offenses could have their right to vote restored, while a “no” on FL 4 would continue the current lifetime ban on voting rights for felons in Florida.

 What Is FL Amendment 4?

 FL amendment 4 proposes to restore the voting rights to former felons who have served their entire sentence (including completing their parole and probation).
 These rights were removed back in 1868 by Florida’s post-Civil War Constitution and originally included multiple measures to ban freed slaves from voting.